 Today, kids typically only spend up to 7 minutes outdoors daily, versus 7.5 hours in front of electronic devices.
 While getting your child outside might not always be easy; some games and open-ended toys can make the task smoother.
 The best outdoor playhouse should get your little one some fresh air while being educational and fun.

 Here are the outdoor playhouses I will be reviewing:

-- Step2 Neat & Tidy II Playhouse
+- Step2 Neat & Tidy Playhouse

 - Step2 Toddler Corner House Corner Playhouse